-Whether you’re buying your first home or your current mortgage deal is coming to an end, make sure you know what mortgages are available to you so you can work out which suits you best.
+Whether you’re buying your first home or your current mortgage deal is coming to an end, it's important to know what mortgages are available to you.

 Perhaps the easiest way to understand the different types of mortgage is to remember the clue is usually in the name.